McDonald75/python-p3-data-structures-lab/README.md

 - **Slice**: a group of neighboring elements in a sequence.
 - **Mutable**: an object that can be changed.
-- **Immutable**: an object that cannot be changed. (_Many immutable objects appear mutable because programmers reuse their names for new objects_.)
+- **Immutable**: an object that cannot be changed. (_Many immutable objects appear mutable because programmers reuse their names for new objects_.).
 - **List**: a mutable data type in Python that can store many types of data.
 The most common data structure in Python.
 - **Tuple**: an immutable data type in Python that can store many types of